-- Total anejaculation - in this condition the man is never able to ejaculate semen consciously, either during intercourse or by masturbation, at home or in the clinic.
+- Total anejaculation - in this condition, the man is never able to ejaculate semen consciously, either during intercourse or by masturbation, at home or in the clinic.
 Total anejaculation is further divided into anorgasmic anejaculation and orgasmic anejaculation.

 Anorgasmic Anejaculation - these men never reach orgasm in the waking state (either by masturbation or by intercourse), and hence do not ejaculate.
 However, nocturnal emissions are usually present.
 There is no physical defect.
 This failure to reach orgasm is sometimes due to psychological inhibitions.
 Alternatively, some men need a high amount of stimulation before they reach orgasm and do not get this stimulation during intercourse or masturbation.

-Orgasmic Anejaculation - these men reach and experience orgasm but they do not ejaculate semen, either because there is failure of emission of semen (due to a block in the tubes or damage to the nerves) or because there is retrograde ejaculation (flow of semen back into the bladder due to weakness of the bladder neck).
+Orgasmic Anejaculation - these men reach and experience an orgasm but they do not ejaculate semen, either because there is a failure of emission of semen (due to a block in the tubes or damage to the nerves) or because there is retrograde ejaculation (flow of semen back into the bladder due to weakness of the bladder neck).

-How is anejaculation treated ?
+How is anejaculation treated?